Live Resin vs Rosin: Which Is Right for You?

 What Are Cannabis Concentrates?

-Cannabinoids and terpenes are most concentrated in the cannabis plant in tiny, iridescent trichomes.
-Some concentrates, like hash, are nothing more than the isolated collection of these trichomes.
-Other extracts are produced by drawing cannabinoids from the trichomes.
+Cannabinoids and terpenes are most concentrated on the cannabis buds within tiny, iridescent trichomes.
+Some concentrates, like hash or hash rosin, are nothing more than the isolated and then concentrated collection of these trichomes.
+Extracts are produced by drawing, or extracting, cannabinoids and terpenes from the trichomes.

 A variety of methods can be used to produce cannabis concentrates.
 In many cases, consumers use a dab rig or vape pen to consume concentrates, but there are other options to fit the diverse range of cannabis concentrates on the market.